marain-dotnet/Marain.Workflow/docs/concepts/trigger-processing.md

 1. Retrieve the instance from storage
 1. Tell the instance to process the trigger
     1. Retrieve the workflow for the instance from storage.
-    1. If the instance is faulted or completed, it can't process the trigger, so processing is halted.
-Note that, as with the remainder of these steps, processing halting due to conditions not being met *does not result in an exception being thrown* because this is a perfectly legitimate outcome.
+    1. If the instance is faulted or completed, it can't process the trigger, so processing is finished for this workflow instance.
+Note that, as with the remainder of these steps, processing completing for an instance due to conditions not being met *does not result in an exception being thrown* because this is a perfectly legitimate outcome.
     1. Exit conditions for the current state of the instance are evaluated to ensure that the workflow instance can transition out of that state.
-If any of them evaulate to false, processing is halted.
+If any of them evaulate to false, processing is complete.
     1. Transitions for the current state are evaluated to find a transition that can be executed as a result of the trigger.
 This is done by iterating the available transitions and choosing the first one whose conditions all evaluate to true.
-If no transition is found, processing is halted.
+If no transition is found, processing is complete.
     1. Entry conditions for the transition's target state are evaluated to determine if it is acceptable to move to the new state.
-If any of the entry conditions evaluate to false, processing is halted.
+If any of the entry conditions evaluate to false, processing is complete.
     1. Exit actions for the current state are executed.
     1. Actions for the transition are executed.
     1. The workflow instance state is updated.